-Hammer says the best thing to do is to buy a lightly used vehicle, then drive it for 10 years.
+Bill Hammer of Hammer Wealth Group in Melville, New York, says the best thing to do is buy a lightly used vehicle, then drive it for 10 years.

-If you pay it off in four, you'll have six years every decade with no car note.
+If you do that and pay it off in four, you'll have six years every decade with no car note.

-That will allow you to save more for retirement and even put more money aside for the down payment on your next car.
+This frees up money during those years to save more for retirement and even put away more money for the down payment on your next car.

 "It can really pay off in the later years when you have no monthly payment," Hammer says.
 "You'll only have insurance [and maintenance].
 You'll free up some money for savings."

-Bottom line: Although leasing may give the illusion of wealth, it won't help you build the true, lasting wealth we all want.
+The bottom line is that while leasing may give the illusion of wealth, it won't help you build true wealth.